-As shown above, the metainfo of any simple section contains its role, a possible specific title (if absent, assumed to be equal to the role), a possible list of authors (if absent, assumed to be equal to the list of the document authors), and a possible id that is used to refer to this section from elsewhere.
-If the id is missing, one can still use an XPath expression over the document structure to access the section at hand.
+As shown above, the metadata of a top section contains a possible id that is used to refer to it from elsewhere; the role of the section; possibly its type; a possible specific title (if absent, assumed to be determined by the role); and a possible list of authors (if absent, assumed to be equal to the list of the document authors).
+If the id is missing, one can still use an XPath expression over the document structure to access the section at hand (by its position, title or other distinctive features).
 However, explicit ids are potentially preferred because of their greater robustness with regard to document evolution.